Famous hot springs, great heritage, and fantastic views of Mt Fuji at a world-class resort

 If you can stomach the strong smell of sulfur and feel like a snack, you may want to try one of the black eggs sold in the valley.
-They are boiled in the hot springs and colored black by the sulfur.
-Eating one is said to prolong your life by several years.
+They are boiled and blackened by a chemical reaction in the hot springs.
+Eating one is said to prolong your life by seven years.

 Japan's first open-air museum